This open letter was authored by Shift Chair John Ruggie and sent to the heads of the Global Commission on Business and

 February 2016 | John G. Ruggie

 This open letter was authored by Shift Chair John Ruggie and sent to the heads of the Global Commission on Business and Sustainable Development (now called the Business and Sustainable Development Commission).
 It discusses the relationship between the Guiding Principles and the Sustainable Development Goals.
-Shift's President Caroline Rees is currently authoring a longer paper on this same topic, which we will publish on our website when available.
+Shift's President Caroline Rees is currently authoring a longer paper on this same topic, which we she previews in this September 2016 Viewpoint.

 Mark Malloch-Brown, Co-Chair

 Peter Bakker, Commissioner